Impact Hub

 Please do give this to your beneficiaries or talk through it with them when you ask them to engage with the Hub.
 We hope it will answer their questions about the benefits of gathering impact and evaluation data from each project and reassure them of the steps that we are taking to keep their data safe and secure.
 Download the resource here – we hope you find it useful.

-Impact Hub training can be provided by the Trust on an individual or group basis, please contact us to request assistance from our Impact & Technical Solutions Manager.
+Impact Hub training can be provided by the Trust on an individual or group basis, please contact us to request assistance.

-A quick user guide can be found here
+A quick user guide can be found here: Impact Hub Grant Holder User Guide

-A more comprehensive user guide video on how to set your Impact Hub login for the first time, add beneficiaries and surveys can be found at the top of the page.
+A more comprehensive user guide video on how to set your Impact Hub login for the first time, add beneficiaries and surveys can be found at the top of this page.

 Once registered, impact is measured through use of the ONS4 Wellbeing Survey.
 This is normally given to the beneficiary at the beginning of their contact with you (when they start engaging with your project) and at the end.
 If you have a longer project and want to deploy additional surveys to get more data, that is absolutely fine.